Real to Reel (Marillion album)

-Real to Reel is the first live album by the British neo-progressive rock band Marillion, released in November 1984.
+Real to Reel is the first live album by the British neo-prog band Marillion, released in November 1984.
 It was co-produced by Simon Hanhart who had mixed the first two studio albums and co-produced the studio version of "Cinderella Search".

 Recording and content

 Real to Reel was recorded on 5 March 1984 at De Montfort Hall in Leicester, England and 19–20 June 1984 at the Spectrum in Montreal, Canada.

 In addition to two songs each from the first two albums, Script for a Jester's Tear (1983) and Fugazi (1984), the original LP version contained two tracks previously not available on any albums, the A-side of the band's 1982 debut single "Market Square Heroes" and "Cinderella Search", the B-side of "Assassing".
-Recorded at the Spectrum, "Emerald Lies" from Fugazi was originally a bonus track on the CD and cassette versions.
+The CD and cassette versions contained an extra track, "Emerald Lies" from Fugazi, recorded at the Spectrum.

 Release

 Critical reception

 Writing for AllMusic, Eduardo Rivadavia praised Real to Reel in a three-out-of-five star retrospective review.
 He called the album "an excellent live document of Marillion" and "a strong case for the many fans who actually prefer the band's more refined live versions over their rather flat studio counterparts".
 Rivadavia also claimed 10-minute antiwar "Forgotten Sons" to be the pinnacle of the album.